 Throughout your child’s last year at St George’s School we will work hard but also have lots of fun.
 We will continue to develop a love for reading, become even more efficient writers and mathematicians, learn new and interesting things and continue to be thoughtful and caring friends.

-This is an outline of curriculum coverage for the Autumn Term 2015 and also clarifies routines and events which take place during each school week.
+This is an outline of curriculum coverage for the Summer Term 2019 and also clarifies routines and events which take place during each school week.

 English and Maths